-The point of impact is the location on a vehicle or vehicles were there was a collision.
-For example if your car's front bumper hit a pole the point of impact would be the place on the front bumper that had connected with the pole and had damage.
+Answer: The point of impact is the location on a vehicle or vehicles where there was a collision.
+For example, if your car's front bumper hit a pole, the point of impact would be the place on the front bumper that had connected with the pole.

 If you hit another vehicle, there would be a point of impact on each vehicle where they hit and damage was sustained.
 If the cars hit more than once then the area of the first initial contact is normally referred to as the point of impact.